Maximize the value of innovation

 Collaboration Agreement with ReveraGen

 In April 2016, Actelion Pharmaceuticals Ltd signed a collaborative agreement with ReveraGen to research and co-develop vamorolone, a non-hormonal steroid modulator for the treatment of Duchenne Muscular Dystrophy (“DMD”).
 This collaborative agreement, including all rights and obligations, was transferred to Idorsia Pharmaceuticals Ltd. Consequently, Idorsia will be entitled to exercise an option to obtain the exclusive worldwide license rights on vamorolone at any time, but not later than upon receipt of the Phase 2b study results for a consideration of USD 45 million.
 If the option is exercised, ReveraGen will be entitled to receive milestone payments up to USD 120 million for the approval and commercialization in the DMD indication, and up to USD 190 million in three additional indications.
-Furthermore, Idorsia will pay increasing tiered double-digit royalties on the net sales of vamorolone and will support R&D activities up to a maximum amount of USD 1 million per annum for the next twenty-two months unless earlier terminated or extended.
+Furthermore, Idorsia will pay increasing tiered double-digit royalties on the net sales of vamorolone and will support R&D activities up to a maximum amount of USD 1 million per annum until mid-2019, unless earlier terminated or extended.

 Research collaboration with Roche

 Idorsia has entered into a research collaboration that provides Roche with an exclusive option right to develop and market first-in-class compounds for a promising new approach in the field of cancer immunotherapy.

 The parties will collaborate on the discovery of products through the formation of a joint committee, chaired by Idorsia.